konsumer/mechmidi1/README.md

 - order PCB & parts.
 Feel free to use whatever cheaper parts you can find.
 It pays to look around, especially with the OLED and LED chips.
 The key-switches are also totally up to you, but I recommend something clear, so the light shines through better.
 You will also need keycaps (again, clear looks nice)
 - if you want to use easyeda & [jlcpcb](https://jlcpcb.com/) (it's very cheap & easy) you can disable any parts you don't need/want in BOM, and it will leave them out.
 For example, I didn't use the keys or 2040 they listed, I used my own (and it ended up better, I think.)
 - solder remaining components on board. [this](https://learn.sparkfun.com/tutorials/how-to-solder-castellated-mounting-holes/all) was helpful for the RP2040-Zero
 - if you want classic MIDI, connect a board, like [this](https://www.amazon.com/ubld-itTM-Breakout-Board-Multi-Voltage/dp/B0BYMC926Z) to "expansion port" on board.
 I did this as a seperate board because I had a MIDI breakout-board laying around and I wanted it all to fit on a very small main-board.
-Another trick is sometimes the MIDI ports are included with other features.
-For example [this](https://shop.m5stack.com/products/midi-unit-with-din-connector-sam2695) has MIDI DIN IN/OUT, as well as TRS ports, and has a full sound-engine built in (entire General Midi of 127 decent-sounding instruments.)
-Even if you don't want the sounds, the MIDI connection alone are useful, but with sounds, it makes the device even more useful.
+Another trick is sometimes the MIDI ports are included with other features on the board.
+For example [this](https://shop.m5stack.com/products/midi-unit-with-din-connector-sam2695) has MIDI DIN IN/OUT, as well as TRS MIDI ports, and has a full sound-engine built in (entire General Midi of 127 decent-sounding instruments.)
+Even if you don't want the sounds, the MIDI connections alone are useful, but with sounds, it makes the device even cooler!
-- [install circuitpython](https://circuitpython.org/board/waveshare_rp2040_zero/) and any [libs](https://circuitpython.org/libraries) you need to RP2040 (I generally just start with a bundle)
+- [install circuitpython](https://circuitpython.org/board/waveshare_rp2040_zero/) and any [libs](https://circuitpython.org/libraries) you need to RP2040 (I generally just start with a bundle.)
+You can skip this if you want arduino or some other firmware, but circuitpython is recommended initially, to test things, easily.

-### expansion port
+### expansion & hardware

 At the top-left of board, there is an expansion port for MIDI/serial/i2c/power.